vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 **[Vuex](https://github.com/vuejs/vuex) should be preferred for global state management, instead of `this.$root` or a global event bus.**

-Managing state on `this.$root` and/or using a [global event bus](https://vuejs.org/v2/guide/migration.html#dispatch-and-broadcast-replaced) can be convenient for very simple cases, but are not appropriate for most applications.
-Vuex offers not only a central place to manage state, but also tools for organizing, tracking, and debugging state changes.
+Managing state on `this.$root` and/or using a [global event bus](https://vuejs.org/v2/guide/migration.html#dispatch-and-broadcast-replaced) can be convenient for very simple cases, but it is not appropriate for most applications.

+Vuex is the [official flux-like implementation](https://vuejs.org/v2/guide/state-management.html#Official-Flux-Like-Implementation) for Vue, and offers not only a central place to manage state, but also tools for organizing, tracking, and debugging state changes.
+It integrates well in the Vue ecosystem (including full [Vue DevTools](https://vuejs.org/v2/guide/installation.html#Vue-Devtools) support).

 {% raw %}</details>{% endraw %}